vishalcloudyuga/dcos-docs/1.9/administration/debugging/quickstart.md

 # Pipe output from a command running inside a container

 You can run commands inside a container by using the `dcos exec` command.
-In this example, the `dcos task exec` command is used to get the hostname of the node running your app.
+In this example, a long running Marathon app is launched and then the `dcos task exec` command is used to get the hostname of the node running your app.

 1. Create a Marathon app definition and name it `my-app.json` with the following contents: